kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

    The problem with this approach is:

    - it performs _both_ the actual creation of the `Promise` _and_ the expensive operation on the main thread;
-   - it's only the resolving of the value that happens as a micro task.
+   - it's only the resolving of the value that happens as a micro-task.

    To witness that wrapping an expensive operation in a `Promise` still executes that operation on the main thread, you should issue: